abhi9720/BankingPortal-API/README.md

 ## Contribution

 Contributions to the project are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For inquiries, please contact [email@example.com](mailto:email@example.com).

----
-Please replace the placeholder URLs with the actual URLs for the logo and screenshots.
-Also, make sure to update the installation instructions and contact information with appropriate details.
-The README.md file serves as the entry point for users who want to understand, use, and contribute to your API project.